Celebrations during COVID-19

 - Avoid potlucks, family-style meals (passing food person to person) or buffets.
 Consider having take-out, pre-portioned food, have guests bring their own food or have one person wearing a mask serve all food to avoid having multiple people share serving utensils.

 - Avoid non-essential travel, especially from higher transmission to lower transmission areas.
-Stay and celebrate where you are with the people you have been spending your time with.
+Stay and celebrate where you are with the people you live with.

 - Use touchless garbage cans if possible.